instantdb/instant/client/www/pages/docs/modeling-data.md

 npx instant-cli@latest init
 ```

-The CLI will guide you through picking an Instant app, and generate these files for you.
+The CLI will guide you through picking an Instant app and generate these files for you.

 ## instant.schema.ts